Westerface/software-design-vu/docs/assignment2.md

 Creates the filters checkboxes

 `private void changeProgramingLanguage(String programingLanguage)`\
-When a user chooses a snippet from the menu we are changing the selected programming language accordingly.
+When a user chooses a snippet from the menu we are changing the selected programing language accordingly.

 `private void handleSaveSnippet()`\
 If it is a new snippet, we add the new snippet.
 If it is existing, we update it.